uvarc/rc-learning/content/slides/wr-rivanna-intro/index.md

 - A core is an individual processor on a computer.
 - Each node has multiple cores.
-    - The number ranges from 20 to 40 depending on the age and model of the node.
+    - Our nodes have between 20-40 cores depending on the age and model of the node

 {{< figure src="cluster-sketch.jpg" >}}